ADAMMA-CDHI-ETH-Zurich/Orbio-Dashboard-CLAID/README.md

 4. Jianing Xu

 ## Project Description
 Our project, titled Orbio, is a web interface that uses the CLAID Middleware to display sensor data from smartwatches, such as heart rate or acceleration.
 We worked with points of contact from [ADAMMA Lab](https://adamma.ethz.ch/), a research group at ETH Zurich focused on biomarker research.
-Our project currently implements a "Principle Investigator (PI) View" where PIs can create research studies and view participant data and a "User View" where users can view their own data and join studies.
+Our project currently implements a "Principal Investigator (PI) View" where PIs can create research studies and view participant data, and a "User View" where users can view their own data and join studies.

 The application is deployed on the ADAMMA servers, here http://claid-dashboard.ethz.ch.